isaacvando/roc-aws-lambda-platform/README.md

-# roc-aws-lambda
+# roc-aws-lambda-platform

+See instead [roc-aws-lambda](https://github.com/isaacvando/roc-aws-lambda) for a solution using Basic CLI.

+---

 A platform that provides support for writing AWS Lambda Functions using Roc.
 It can only be used on Linux currently.

-See also [roc-aws-lambda-runtime](https://github.com/isaacvando/roc-aws-lambda-runtime), a custom runtime for Lambda written entirely in Roc.

 ## Installing

 You will need a recent version of Roc and the [aws-lambda-rust-runtime](https://github.com/awslabs/aws-lambda-rust-runtime) installed to compile a Lambda and an AWS account to deploy it in :rocket:.

 ## Examples

 Each function accepts a `List U8` as an argument and returns a `Task Str Str`.
 The input will be JSON and the output must be also.
 If the platform cannot convert the output string into a valid JSON value, it treat it as a JSON string containing the value returned by the Roc app.

 Hello world looks like this:

 ```roc
 # hello.roc